01Sainath/Object-Detector-using-Grounding-DINO/README.md

 ## Usage

-1. Open the terminal and go to the root of this directory and run the project using the following command.
+1. Open the terminal and jump to the directory where the main.py is then run the following command.
     ```bash
     fastapi dev main.py
     ```
 2. Then boom the api is ready to use into your applications.
 Just dont forget to send an image when you hit the api-endpoint.
 3. A sample webpage is there in the repository in "Basic_Html_Page" directory.

+## Thank you